kiwiozy/NCC/docs/setup/TIMEZONE_CONFIGURATION.md

 # Timezone Configuration

 ## Overview
-This document describes the timezone configuration for the Nexus Core Clinic application, ensuring all dates and times are displayed consistently in **Australian Eastern Time (Australia/Sydney)**, which automatically handles daylight saving transitions (AEST/AEDT).
+This document describes the timezone configuration for the WalkEasy Nexus application, ensuring all dates and times are displayed consistently in **Australian Eastern Time (Australia/Sydney)**, which automatically handles daylight saving transitions (AEST/AEDT).

 ## Backend Configuration (Django)